farah-sm/write-up-labs/001-Securely-Running-Services-SystemD/README.md

 1. **For systemd**: Follow the instructions in the `blog.md` to set up Prometheus using `systemd` on your Linux server.
 2. **For Docker**: Use the `docker/prometheus.yml` and the instructions in `blog.md` to run Prometheus in a Docker container.

-## License:

-MIT License.
-See [LICENSE](./LICENSE) for details.

----

-If you have any questions or run into any issues, feel free to open an issue or submit a pull request!